 Step 5: Now, we need to choose the future disk file system.
 Select “NTFS” and click on “Next”.

-After performing the above actions, the new local disk will be created, formatted and ready for use.
+After performing the above actions, the new local disk will be created, formatted and ready to use.